OjaswinM/project-r/README.md

       ```
        brew install make
       ```
-  - Finally you can compile and run the kernel by typing following command in the project's directory:-
+  - Finally you can compile and boot the kernel with `qemu` by running the following command in the project's root directory:-
     ```
-    make && make run
+    make run
     ```

 *TODO*: Complete this readme.